 There has been quite a bit of press regarding changes to the Social Security Act that were agreed to last Fall as part of the federal budget.
 One of the provisions eliminated the “file and suspend” strategy that was used by married couples to maximize social security retirement benefits for the couple.
-For example Jack who is 66, and thus at full retirement age (FRA,) could file for retirement benefits and suspend collection until age 70 where he would collect a higher monthly amount.
+For example, Jack who is 66, and thus at full retirement age (FRA,) could file for retirement benefits and suspend collection until age 70 where he would collect a higher monthly amount.

 The new law impacts Social Security recipients who also have a workers’ compensation claim.
 This is due to changes in what is known as the “workers compensation offset”.
-Receipt of workers’ compensation has always had an effect on a Socials Security disability recipient.
-In certain situations the receipt of weekly temporary total disability (TTD) benefits could reduce or even eliminate monthly social security disability benefits.
+Receipt of workers’ compensation has always affected a Social Security disability recipient.
+In certain situations, the receipt of weekly temporary total disability (TTD) benefits could reduce or even eliminate monthly social security disability benefits.
 This reduction is based on a calculation that looks at:

 This reduction can apply to settlements and awards as well as TTD.
 Before the amendments, any reduction because of the workers’ compensation offset would end at age 65.
 Under the amendments, the offset will continue until the person reaches full retirement age.
 For anyone born after 1959 FRA is 67.
 Thus social security will apply for an additional 24 months.